 Akureyri, the ‘Capital of the North’ and Iceland’s second largest city, is quite a pleasant spot to visit.
 The Hof Culture House (pictured above) is a theatre, gift shop and art gallery and the site of various events.

 Set along the water at the head of a fjord, the town features some lovely residential streets and has a number of interesting museums, including separate museums devoted to Aviation, Industry, Toys, Motorcycles and Culture.
 I particularly enjoyed the latter, which provided a great overview of Icelandic residential architecture from its ‘functionalism’ roots.

 Like in Reykjavik the campground was located right in town next door to the municipal pool.
-It was a bit crowded so we slipped over to the pool to check out it out.
-This was a large facility, with a large swimming pool and a number of smaller sitting pools of varying temperatures, even a steam bath.
+The campground was rather crowded so we slipped over to the pool to check out it out.
+This was a great facility, with one large swimming pool and a number of smaller sitting pools of varying temperatures, even a steam bath.
 There were lounge chairs and although it was early evening the sun was still high enough to make it possible to enjoy some solar warmth.
 It was a family facililty with lots of things for kids, including a range of water slide options.

 There were thousands of people from all over Iceland with a few international tourists mixed in.
 As they reached the large open space of what appeared to be a fish plant people joined any one of a 1/2 dozen lines to get free helpings of arctic char and cod hot off the barbie.
 The lines got shorter as the day wore on and the fish kept coming – I ate more arctic char in that single day, all for free, than I have in my whole life.